Is Sky broadband any good?

 In a Think Broadband survey, for example, 23% of Sky customers gave them five out of five for service, the top score of the big providers.

 Sky offer 24/7 technical support (numbers here).
 Calls to their customer service numbers are free of charge when calling from a Sky landline; if it's the phone line that's the problem, Sky use an 03 number, so it should be included in most mobile call plans.

 We're aware that some people reading this article will be Sky TV customers wondering whether to add broadband to their existing deal.

-As we've seen, however, Sky are very focused on their pay TV business and TV customers probably get the best value for money so it might be worthwhile for standalone customers to look elsewhere, particularly for cheaper deals.
+As we've seen, Sky are very focused on their pay TV business, so existing TV customers often get the best value for money and standards of care.

 Summing up Sky

-All in all, Sky are delivering much more than a basic add-on to their satellite TV: in fact, completely unlimited downloads and ever improving technical support has made Sky one of the best liked and best value broadband deals around.
+All in all, Sky deliver much more than a basic add-on to their satellite TV: in fact, completely unlimited downloads and their improving technical support have made Sky's offerings some of the best liked and best value broadband deals around.

-On the other hand, broadband Lite and Connect continue to fit the add-on description pretty well.
-Aside from Broadband Lite's price, they can be easily beaten elsewhere.
+On the other hand, Broadband 12GB does fit the add-on description pretty well, and can be matched or easily beaten elsewhere.